Verification & Testing

 1. Check ECS task is running

-2. Verify webhook URL in Azure
+2. For Teams: Verify webhook URL in Azure Bot configuration

-3. Ensure Teams app is installed
+4. Ensure the app is installed correctly

-4. Review CloudWatch logs
+5. Review CloudWatch logs

 Issue: “Model Access Required” Error